- Minister of Defence

 - Subordinate Agencies

-As the supreme federal authority in the field of defence – and, as such, neither an armed forces command nor a defence administration authority – the Federal Ministry of Defence is responsible for the ministerial control of the entire Bundeswehr.
-The Ministry is divided into ten Directorates-General, located at the two official seats in Bonn and Berlin.
+As the supreme federal authority in the field of defence - and, as such, being neither an armed forces command nor a defence administration agency – the Federal Ministry of Defence is responsible for the ministerial control of the entire Bundeswehr.
+It is organised into eight Directorates-General located at the Ministry’s official seats in Bonn and Berlin.

 The Directorate-General for Budget prepares documents for financial planning.
-It drafts the part of the budget that applies to the Ministry – the defence budget – and implements it after it has been passed.
-In addition, it is also involved in all matters of financial importance and supports the executive group at the FMoD in exercising strategic control.
+It drafts the part of the budget relevant to the Ministry – the defence budget (departmental budget 14) – and implements it once it has been passed.
+Furthermore, it is involved in all matters of financial importance and supports the executive group of the FMoD in exercising strategic control.

-The Directorate-General for Legal Affairs and Organisation provides legal advice in any and all areas of security and defence law relevant to the work of the FMoD: public and constitutional law, international and European law, intelligence and security regulations, public service law and working hours regulations, data protection, procurement and media law.
+The Directorate-General for Legal Affairs deals with legal issues from all directorates-general.
+It provides legal advice in all areas of security and defence law relevant to the work of the Ministry: public and constitutional law, international and European law, intelligence and security regulations, public service law and working time regulations, data protection, procurement and media law.
 Tasks include drafting laws and regulations, assessing compliance with regulations, drawing up contracts and representing the interests of the FMoD in the event of legal disputes.
-This Directorate-General is also responsible for the organisation of the Ministry and its subordinate agencies as well as for auditing within the remit of the FMoD.
-Furthermore, it exercises supervision over the Federal Office of Military Counter-Intelligence and over the Bundeswehr Military Legal System.

 Share content on